MysteryPancake/Houdini-VBD/README.md

 Currently it has everything from [TinyVBD](https://github.com/AnkaChan/TinyVBD) and some bits from [AVBD](https://graphics.cs.utah.edu/research/projects/avbd/).

-Also included for fun, a hacked version of Vellum that can solve XPBD and VBD at the same time!

 | [Download the HIP file!](../../releases/latest) |
 | --- |